-3.4 Spore sampleCoarse particles and bioaerosols above the canopy
+390 3.4 Coarse particles and bioaerosols above the canopy

-Sporewatch sample analysis at ATTO showed that coarse particles, pollen, and fungal spores were common at 80 m height during the African dust plume, whereas very few coarse particles (> 2 μ m diameter) had occurred in the atmosphere until 2nd April.
-On 3nd April at 1317:00 -h (LTUTC), coarse particles (2 to 10 μ m) peaked in number, and were black, hyaline or variously coloured and of irregular shape.
-The amorphous particles were interspersed with a large diversity of small fungal particles- (Figure 8).
+Sporewatch sample analysis at ATTO showed that coarse particles, pollen, and fungal spores were common at 80 m height during the African dust plume, whereas very few coarse particles (> 2 μm diameter) had occurred in the atmosphere until 2 April.
+On 3 April at 17:00 (UTC), coarse particles (2 to 10 μm) peaked in number, and were black, hyaline or variously coloured and of irregular shape.
+The amorphous particles were interspersed with a large diversity of small fungal particles (Figure 8).
 Fungi that were identified included basidiospores, such as Ganoderma and spores from ground-growing coprinoid fungi.
-Also present were ascospores, asexual conidia, such as Cladosporium, Ganoderma, and uni- and bi-cellular hyaline conidia (Figure 7).
-Several small pollen grains from ground growing herbs of the Apiaceae family were also observed.
+Also present were ascospores, asexual conidia, such as Cladosporium, and uni- and bicellular hyaline conidia.
+Several small pollen grains from ground-growing herbs of the Apiaceae family were also observed.
 No moss or fern spores were found.
 A full quantitative and taxonomic analysis of bioaerosols at select heights above the canopy and throughout the year of 2015 will be reported in a separate study.
-All fungi detected primary biological particles in the sample had a diameter less than 12 μm, similar to adjacent coarse dust particles.
-At 80 m height, Tthe total fungal count was 1,587 spores per cubic meter of air, averaged over 24 h (2nd - to 3rd April).
-High concentrations of fungi and other coarse particles persisted in the samples for several days, peaking again at approximately $\frac{16:30 \text{ h} (\text{LT})20:30}{(\text{UTC})}$ on 5th-April.
-From the afternoon of 6th-April on,onwards, once again very few particles and only the occasional spore were observed.
+All primary biological particles in the sample had a diameter less than 12 μ m, similar to adjacent coarse dust particles.
+At 80 m height, the total fungal count was 1,587 spores per cubic meter of air, averaged over 24 h (2 to 3 April).
+High concentrations of fungi and other coarse particles persisted in the samples for several days, peaking again at approximately 20:30 (UTC) on 5 April.
+From the afternoon of 6 April onwards, once again very few particles and only the occasional spore were observed.